|2008 GXL VDJ79 series Landcruiser and Bushtracker|

 A 19' Bushtracker

-The van is built for fully self contained isolated travel, with 4 x 82lt water tanks 3 of which are non potable and one potable, 4 x 125w solar panels with 4 x 100a/hr AGM batteries, 40amp solar regulator, 50a/hr Battery charger.
-Everything is 12v, lights which is a mixture of fluro & LED, Waeco RPD 190lt fridge / freezer, 19" LCD TV with a Pioneer cd/dvd player, internal & external speakers.
-The en-suite is hand laid fibreglass it combines the Thetford toilet as well as the shower and is quite spacious with flikmaster taps & fittings.
-Twin flojet pumps the water, a Webasto diesel heater warms the van and a Dometic A/C keeps the van cool on those hot days, but you do need 240v and for that we have a Honda 2ui generator.
+The van is built for fully self contained isolated travel, with 4 x 82lt water tanks 3 of which are non potable and one potable,a 90lt grey water tank, 5 solar panels with a total of 590w, 4 x 120a/hr agm batteries, 40amp solar regulator, 50a/hr Battery charger.
+Everything is 12v, LED lights, Vitrafrigo 230ltt fridge / freezer, 22" LCD TV with a Pioneer CD/DVD player, internal and external speakers, an Oyster Satellite dish on the roof.
+The en-suite is hand laid fibreglass it combines the Thetford toilet as well as the shower and is quite spacious with flickmaster taps and fittings.
+Twin flojet pumps for the water, a Webasto diesel heater warms the van and a Dometic Harrier A/C keeps the van cool on those hot days, but you do need 240v and for that we have a Honda 2ui generator.

 They are not a light weight van but considering the build strength and components they are not as heavy as some other brands, ours came in at 2620kg tare.
 I have made some custom changes to the van, removing the heavy power jockey wheel and welding in a plate & bracket for the Trail-A-Mate hydraulic jack / jockey wheel, these are great and makes leveling and hitching the van a breeze.